FarronF/limerick-council-meetings/meetings/2024/09/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of The Municipal District of Newcastle West 3rd July 2024.md

 of the Ambulance Service and the Fire Service having safe access within Marian Place in Glin

 and to the recently developed Glin Rovers Soccer pitch at Corbry estate.
+Councillor Sheahan
+---
-Councillor Sheahan--- 9
+9

 requested that a Part VIII planning application for additional car parking spaces be piloted at